-Description of impactAn important part of the research on information security that Boris Skoric pursues involves physics based quantum security, in which authentication and encryption methods do not depend on computational assumptions, but on physics assumptions.
+Description of impactAn important part of the research on information security that Boris Skoric pursues involves cryptographic protocols that make use of quantum physics.

 |Category of impact||Research Topic/Theme (at group level)|